-5 Going to Bogolyubov states
+5 Going to α vacua

 In our calculations, we are not compelled to fix the initial condition (and the subsequent evolution) by taking the Bunch-Davies (BD) vacuum.
-A simple family of excited states one might be motivated to take is the family of states that are Bogolyubov transformations of the BD vacuum, since they just involve taking a linear combination of the creation and annhilation operators of BD.
-In particular, within this family, one can take the well-known family of α vacua [33, 51] since they respect the symmetries of the quasi dS background.
-Bootstrapping α -vacua answers directly using the BB is difficult since we don't have the soft limit conditions such as 3.49, because of the pole structures mentioned in Section 3.
+One can take the well-known family of α vacua [31, 46] as well since they respect the symmetries of the quasi dS background.
+Bootstrapping α -vacua answers directly using the boostless bootstrap is difficult since we don't have the soft limit conditions such as 3.49, because of the pole structures mentioned in Section 3.
 However, once we have bootstrapped $\mathcal{B}(k_1, k_2, k_3)$ (as defined above) for BD, we can extend the result to α vacua easily.
-For a (k-independent) Bogolyubov transformation (BT), just by noting the form of the mode functions, which are given by we can give an ansatz for the BT bispectra as follows:
+Just by noting the form of the mode functions, which are given by: